-There was a decrease in cash at the 31 July 2022 of £1,383,000 resulting from operating cash outflows of £440,000 and cash outflows from investment activities of £943,000.
-Despite the fall in income for the year the College has been able to maintain a healthy level of cash balance.
-When considering the uncertainty of financial performance as a result of Covid-19, the College is aware of the need to maintain control of its cash resource to enable it to mitigate potential further falls in income.
+There was a decrease in cash at 31 July 2023 of £759,000 resulting from operating cash outflows of £531,000 and cash outflows from investment activities of £228,000.
+The College is aware of the need to maintain control of its cash resource to enable it to mitigate potential risks from falls in income and increased inflationary pressures.

 In 2017/18 the ESFA erroneously paid to the College £1,799,485 in respect of its AEB grant.
 The College made the ESFA aware of the error but were assured that the payment was correct.
 The College accounted for the overpayment on its balance sheet as a short term creditor and did not include the amount as income.
-In August 2021, the ESFA acknowledged its error and has requested that the College repays the funding.
+In August 2021, the ESFA acknowledged its error and requested that the College repays the funding.
 The College accepts that the funds are due to the ESFA and agreed a three year repayment schedule with the ESFA commencing in March 2022 of £50,000 per month.
+An amount of £600,000 has been repaid in 2022/23.
 The overall effect will be for the College to have a significant reduction in its cash balance when the repayment has been finalised.
+The amount outstanding at the end of the year was £950,000.